-Figure 1 shows the design of the humanoid robot REJr-2010.
-The robot is constructed using customized aluminum brackets to provide the necessary structural support without comprising on the robustness.
-REJr-2010 adopts a polygon link structure in the leg that increases the number of joints but simplifies the locomotion manipulability (See Table 1).
+Figure 1 shows the design of the humanoid robot REJr-2012 (codename Bv-Mk2).
+The robot is constructed using customized aluminum brackets to provide the necessary structural support without comprising on the robustness, the mechanical structure is similar to that of the REJr-2011, only minor modifications to brackets were made.
+REJr-2012 adopts a polygon link structure in the leg that increases the number of joints but simplifies the locomotion manipulability (See Table 1).

 Fig. 1.
-REJr-2010, the latest version Robo-Erectus KidSize.
+REJr-2012, the latest version Robo-Erectus KidSize.